raisa-d/the-100-rpg/README.md

 ## Usage

 - Choose your character's crime that suits your playstyle.
-- Explore the richly detailed world of "The 100."
+- Explore the world of "The 100."
 - Engage in thrilling turn-based battles with various enemies.
 - Manage your inventory and collect items.
 - Have unique interactions with NPCs based on your player's crime.